MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-messaging-extension.md

 Your app manifest is pointing to where you're hosting the bot used by the messaging extension.

-## 4. Configuring the bot for your messaging extension
+## 4. Configure the bot for your messaging extension

 Messaging extensions rely on bots to send and process user requests from Teams to your hosted service.